NachtRaveVL/Simple-Hydroponics-Arduino/README.md

     //hydroCropsLib.setUserCropData(&customCrop1);
 ```

-In particular, after setting up the settings defines similarly to that of the Vertical NFT or Full System sketch, running the Data Writer sketch will produce the EEPROM configuration setup defines to then use.
-You typically won't need to copy these over unless you are planning to utilize an external EEPROM storage device and have made any custom data modifications, as these defines are updated by the dev team prior to release.
-If however you do have custom data modifications and are using an external EEPROM device, do copy these values over into your Main System sketch.
+If you are planning to utilize an external EEPROM storage device and have made any custom data modifications, you will have to update your system's sketch to include the proper offsets that the output of the Data Writer sketch produces.
+These defines can be copied over and overwrite the existing ones in the main system examples.

 In serial monitor (near end):
 ```